Ajou-Khronies/OpenVG_1.1_Spec/Specification.md

 #### vgDrawImage
 <a name="vgDrawImage"></a>

 An image may be drawn to the current drawing surface using the `vgDrawImage` function.
-The current image-user-to-surface transformation Ti is applied to the image, sothat the image pixel centered at (px + ½, py + ½) is mapped to the point (Ti)(px + ½, py+ ½).
+The current image-user-to-surface transformation Ti is applied to the image, sothat the image pixel centered at (px + Â½, py + Â½) is mapped to the point (Ti)(px + Â½, py+ Â½).
 In practice, backwards mapping may be used.
 That is, a sample located at (x, y) inthe surface coordinate system is colored according to an interpolated image pixel valueat the point (Ti)-1(x, y) in the image coordinate system.
 If Ti is non-invertible (or nearlyso, within the limits of numerical accuracy), no drawing occurs.

 Interpolation is done in the color space of the image.
 Image color values are processed inpremultiplied alpha format during interpolation.
 Color channel values are clamped to therange [0, alpha] before interpolation.